cyle/node-chatroom/README.md

 Then: `npm install` to get the dependencies.

+Then: make a self-signed certificate:

+1. Make your key: `openssl genrsa -out chatroom.key.pem 4096`
+2. Make your signing request: `openssl req -new -sha512 -key chatroom.key.pem -out chatroom.csr.pem`
+3. Sign it yourself: `openssl x509 -req -in chatroom.csr.pem -signkey chatroom.key.pem -out chatroom.crt.pem`

+(Yes, that makes an "insecure" self-signed certificate, but that's fine.)

-Then: `node chatroom.js` to run the chatroom.
+Then: `node chatroom.js` to run the chatroom, access it in your browser via `https://localhost:31337/` (HTTPS, with our custom port).

 That's it.
-Go to your browser as specified and check it out!
+Check it out.

 ## Usage